janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 Why a book rather than a tie or perfume?
 My flippant answers include no batteries required, one size fits all, allergy free and it is easy to wrap.

 The best thing about giving a book is that it keeps giving.

 ## It's like opening up a portal to a new world.

 ![humber-river]({{ site.url }}/images/blog/humber-river.jpg)

 I just picked up [Falcon Wild](https://www.amazon.ca/Falcon-Wild-Terry-Lynn-Johnson/dp/1580897886/ref=sr_1_1?ie=UTF8&qid=1543145192&sr=8-1&keywords=falcon+wild) by Terry Lynn Johnson.
-It's an action packed, contemporary novel about surviving in the wilderness along with falconry and coming of age.
-As I am turning the pages of this novel this morning, I am also thinking about who would enjoy this story.
-Certainly if you loved [H is for Hawk](https://www.amazon.ca/H-Hawk-Helen-Macdonald/dp/0670069558/ref=sr_1_1?s=books&ie=UTF8&qid=1543145351&sr=1-1&keywords=h+is+for+hawk) by Helen Macdonald and had a middle grade reader in your life, this is perfect!
+It's an action packed, contemporary novel about surviving in the wilderness.
+As I turn the pages learning more about Karma, she's 13, and her obsession with falcons, I am also thinking about who would enjoy this story.
+Certainly if you loved [H is for Hawk](https://www.amazon.ca/H-Hawk-Helen-Macdonald/dp/0670069558/ref=sr_1_1?s=books&ie=UTF8&qid=1543145351&sr=1-1&keywords=h+is+for+hawk) by Helen Macdonald and had a middle grade reader in your life, this would be the perfect gift for that young teen.

 ## eco epic